 A computed tomography (CT) scan is an imaging method that uses x-rays to create pictures of cross-sections of the body.
 Related tests include:Abdomin...

 - Echocardiogram : sound wave test of heart structure and function

 - Endoscopy : tube placed in the mouth to the stomach (upper endoscopy) or colonoscopy (tube placed through the anus to the large bowel)

 - Right heart (Swan-Ganz) catheterization

 - Urinary catheterization (tube placed into the bladder to measure urine output)

-Get immediate medical help.
+Get medical help right away.
 In the meantime, follow these steps:

 - Do not give fluids by mouth.

-- If the person must be carried, try to keep him or her flat, with the head down and feet lifted.
+- If the person must be carried, try to keep them flat, with the head down and feet lifted.
 Stabilize the head and neck before moving a person with a suspected spinal injury.

 The goal of hospital treatment is to replace blood and fluids.
 An intravenous (IV) line will be put into the person's arm to allow blood or blood products to be given.